 \subsection{Environments and Rationales}

-Previous invariant learning methods encounter two major pitfalls, one being the idealized assumption of independence between environments and labels while the other being the excessive emphasis on the invariance of causal sub-graphs.
-Such assumptions can be easily satisfied on most synthetic datasets, where certain sub-graphs determine the overall properties and remaining parts of graphs are completely superfluous.
-However, real-world cases are more complex where these assumptions are more likely to fail (See \cref{fig:drug_bind}).
+Previous invariant learning methods encounter two major pitfalls: one is the idealized assumption of independence between environments and labels, while the other is the excessive emphasis on the invariance of causal sub-graphs.
+These assumptions can be easily satisfied on most synthetic datasets, where certain sub-graphs determine the overall properties and remaining parts of graphs are completely superfluous.

+However, real-world cases are more complex where these assumptions are more likely to fail (See Fig.~\ref{fig:drug_bind}).
 Therefore, this paper places great importance on the influence of environments on invariant graph pattern learning and we consider $E$ as a variable highly correlated with the joint distribution $(G, Y)$.
-Formally, we have: \begin{proposition} According to the definition of covariate shift and concept shift~\cite{leci_23_gui}, as elaborated in \cref{proof:prop_env_gy}, shifts on distributions of environment reflect shifts on distributions of samples.
+Formally, we have: \begin{proposition} According to the definition of covariate shift and concept shift~\cite{leci_23_gui}, as elaborated in Proof~\ref{proof:prop_env_gy}, shifts on distributions of environment reflect shifts on distributions of samples.
 We have $\mathrm{P}(E) := \mathrm{P}(G)$ under covariate shift and $\mathrm{P}(E) := \mathrm{P}(Y|G)$ under concept shift.
 Therefore, $\mathrm{P}(E) := \mathrm{P}(G,Y)$ holds for distribution shifts on graphs. \end{proposition}